xrr-233/GE2340HackathonProject/README.md

 ## Use

-You should enter a <u>correct</u> ID of a satellite.
-And because our earliest data is from the 250th day in 2021, you should choose a date <u>later</u> than this day.
-Until now the processing progress can only be seen in the <u>terminal</u>.
-After processing, clear the cache in the browser to see the result.
+You should enter a **correct** ID of a satellite.
+And because our earliest data is from the 250th day in 2021, you should choose a date **later** than this day.

+Until now the processing progress can only be seen in the **terminal**.
+After processing, **clear the cache** in the browser to see the result.

 We provide a set of data to be the example (in Project/static/data/result.txt & result.czml).